The Terra Viva Grants Directory brings free funding information to the developing world. Please consider making a donation to support our operations.

 Category: Biodiversity, Conservation, Wildlife

-The U.S. Neotropical Migratory Bird Conservation Act sponsors an annual competitive grants program to support conservation of neotropical migratory birds and their habitats in the USA, Canada, Latin America, and the Caribbean.
+The U.S. Neotropical Migratory Bird Conservation Act sponsors an annual competitive grants program to support the conservation of neotropical migratory birds and their habitats in the USA, Canada, Latin America, and the Caribbean.
 At least 75 percent of funding supports projects outside the USA.
 Grant requests have to be matched by partner contributions at no less than a 3-to-1 ratio.
 Eligibility to compete for funding is unrestricted.
 Applications should be submitted in English, but the program will accept accompanying versions of the application in Spanish and Portuguese.
-The application deadline is 02 November 2023.
+The application deadline is 31 October 2024.
 Find instructions

-TROPIMUNDO is a 2-year Erasmus Mundus masters program in tropical biodiversity and ecosystems.
+TROPIMUNDO is a 2-year Erasmus Mundus master’s program in tropical biodiversity and ecosystems.
 Students alternate their semesters between consortium universities in Europe (Belgium, France, Italy) and tropical regions outside Europe (Australia, Cameroon, French Guiana, Guadeloupe, Malaysia).
 Applicants should have an internationally accepted bachelor’s degree in biology, natural sciences, environmental sciences, or equivalent.
 The EC provides a certain number of scholarships for EU and non-EU students.
-The deadline for applications (for scholarship seekers or self-funded applicants) is 30 November 2023.
+The deadline for applications (for scholarship seekers or self-funded applicants) is 30 November 2024.
 About TROPIMUNDO